 12. How do I find out what date I need to complete my corrections by?

 If the outcome of your viva is ‘Degree awarded subject to corrections which must be made to the thesis within three/six months’; you will need to complete your thesis corrections by three/six months after the date of the letter.
 This is the deadline to submit your corrected thesis to the Internal examiner, not the deadline to submit your Hardbound.
-You can submit your Hardbounds any date after this deadline once your Examiner has confirmed they are happy with the changes and you are able to get your Thesis printed and bound.
+You can submit your Hardbounds once your Examiner has confirmed they are happy with the changes and you are able to get your Thesis printed and bound.